tim-peterson/dwolla-php/README.md

 ## Changelog

+1.2.0 (Thanks to Chris Hiestand)

+* Added the fundsSource parameter to the Send() method

-1.2.0 (Thanks to Jeremy Kendall!)
+1.2.0 (Thanks to Jeremy Kendall)

 * Major code refactor, reformat to PSR
 * Changed license to MIT License
 * Added register user example

-1.1.0 (Thanks to Jeremy Kendall!)
+1.1.0 (Thanks to Jeremy Kendall)

 * Added tests
 * Added support for composer